 For patients to use number based health information well they must:

 - Have good communication with the person providing the information (e.g. a doctor, a nurse, a dietitian or a friend or family member), and

 - Get good quality information ( e.g. a written handout or a website).

-Both the consumer and the information provider must be able to understand and interpret number-based information, as well as communicate about it.
-Both also need skills for using information in graphs, diagrams, tables, and charts.
+Both the consumer and the person giving them the information must understand and be able to interpret number-based information, as well as communicate about it.
+They both also need skills for using information shown in graphs, diagrams, tables, and charts.
 The suitability of the information and the consumer’s ability to understand it and apply it to their individual circumstances are both strongly influenced by the design of the information.
 Good design can make it easier to understand the information[iii].

 Numeracy skills can have a big impact on health and wellbeing.
 This stems from more than the ability to understand numerical information[iv].
 Numeracy is also associated with:

 - The level of risk an individual is willing to accept – high numeracy skills correlate with a lower risk appetite